 Since material testing is a critical step, you should note that in some cases, it’s not feasible or reliable to have certain materials tested in-house.
 For example, is your facility ready for, and do your local employees have the training to do, a complete analysis of chemical components?
 This could include testing for trace contamination and the process of identifying unknown substances.

-If your answer to this is “no,” then you need to have your materials checked and tested at a certified lab that can handle the job.
+If your answer to this is “no,” then you need to have your materials checked with laboratory testing at a certified lab that can handle the job.

 So understand that there will be circumstances when third-party material inspection services are necessary.